Year 3's Summer Term Curriculum

 During our Light topic, the children will explore how light travels in a straight line and understand that light is reflected from surfaces.
 They will explore shadows and learn how shadows are formed when a light source is blocked by an opaque item.

-, we will be using Microsoft PowerPoint to present stories.
+In computing, we will be using Microsoft PowerPoint to present stories.
 The children will create, edit, save, and print presentations.
 We will also looking at adding graphics and animating their presentations.

-, we encourage you to hear your child read daily.
+In English, we encourage you to hear your child read daily.
 Please remember to record in child’s reading record the page numbers read and then sign.

 We also ask that you continue to help your child practise and get an understanding of the 3 and 4 statutory (copy attached as pdf below).
 In English lessons some of these words from the statutory list are used in model writing so the children are exposed to them.
 The y will have other spelling words which would be taught in class following spelling rule patterns.